 Like I said, snaps bundling their dependencies is typically a good thing, and this applies to ROS-based snaps as well.
-Having an entire ROS system in a single snap that updates transactionally is awesome, and useful for most deployment cases.
+Having an entire ROS system in a single snap that updates transactionally is awesome, useful for most deployment cases, and is generally what I recommend.
 However, there are some use-cases where this breaks down.

 For example, say I’m manufacturing an unmanned aerial vehicle.
 I want to sell it in such a state that it’s only capable of being piloted via remote control.
 This is done with a ROS system, which in a simple world would be made up of:

 - One node to act as a driver for the RC radio

 You get the idea.
 In addition to that basic platform, I want my users to be able to buy add-on packs.
 For example, perhaps the vehicle includes a GPS sensor (as well as basic pose sensors).
 I’d like to sell an add-on pack that adds a very basic “fly here” autopilot, or perhaps a “follow me” mode.
 That’s another ROS system, perhaps something like: